Nursery » Outdoor Learning

 As St George’s is located in a leafy suburb area of Edinburgh, we are fortunate to have acres of green space in which to play and explore; girls and boys have plenty of outdoor space for imaginative role-play, adventure play and environmental learning.

 Being outdoors at St George’s nursery is fun!
 Our children spend time outdoors every day.
-Wearing wellies and waterproof dungarees is almost part of our school uniform!
+Wearing wellies and waterproof dungarees are almost part of our school uniform!

 Our children develop their creativity, core strength and gross motor skills through play opportunities outdoors.
 Being in a natural environment teaches problem-solving, team-work and risk-awareness skills as well as providing our children with life-affirming, bonding experiences with their peers and teachers.